K925grayshott/K925grayshott.github.io/index.md

      <b>Pet Taxi<b/>

-     I can securely transport you & your pet to the Vets or Dog Groomers, & wait to transport you home again.
+     I can securely transport you and your pet to the Vets or Dog Groomers, and wait to transport you home again.

      <b>Additional Services<b/>